 (That person who is awake in those that sleep, shaping desire after desire, that, indeed, is the pure.

 That is Brahman, that, indeed, is called the immortal.
-In it all the worlds rest and no one ever goes beyond it.
-This, verily, is that, kamam kamam : desire after desire, really objects of desire.
+In it all the

+This, verily, is that, kamam kamam: desire after desire, really objects of desire.

 Even dream objects like objects of waking consciousness are due to the Supreme Person.

 Even dream consciousness is a proof of the existence of the self.

-No one ever goes beyond it : cf. Eckhart : 'On reaching God all progress ends.')
+No one ever goes beyond it: cf. Eckhart: 'On reaching God all progress ends.')

-Source : Kathopanishad
+Source: Kathopanishad